homeport/dyff/README.md

 # δyƒƒ
-A diff tool for YAMLs.
+A diff tool for YAML (and sometimes JSON) files.